Taking time out of your studies because of ill health or disability

 - You may be eligible for PIP if you are disabled and have had care or mobility needs for the past 3 months or more (or will have done by the time your claim is processed) and expect these to continue for at least another 9 months.

-- If you get PIP you may also be able to claim UC and new style ESA (IR).
+- If you get PIP you may also be able to claim Universal Credit.

-- If you have an illness or disability but have worked in the last 2-3 years and have enough NI contributions, you may be able to claim ESA and UC.
+- If you have an illness or disability but have worked in the last 2-3 years and have enough NI contributions, you may be able to claim new style ESA and Universal Credit.

-- If you have recovered from your ill health and are waiting to re-join your course you may be able to claim UC.
+- If you have recovered from your ill health and are waiting to re-join your course you may be able to claim Universal Credit.

 If you withdraw from your course then you are no longer a student and the normal benefit rules apply.